 Tape Talk – Roxy Theatre 1978 Recordings

 TH toured California twice in 1978, September and November, stopping at the Roxy both times, with early and late shows on each date.
-Seems like there were four dates for a total of eight shows.
+There were six dates for a total of eleven or twelve shows.

 First, we have an excellent AUD recording of the early set from September 19, good tape transfer, complete with full lineage and scans of the ticket stub.
 This is the best of the Roxy bunch in terms of sound quality, highly worth seeking out.
 The taper’s notes state he was unable to get a ticket for the sold-out late show on that date.
-We also have a fan-remembrance setlist, which could be the late show from this date, or possibly TH played another night at Roxy in September that year.
-Any additional date would have been after the 19th, since TH were up in the Bay Area until the 18th.
+We also have a fan-remembrance setlist, which could be the late show from this date, or from one of the two shows (early and late) on the 20th.

 Next, we have two AUD recordings of the same show, but made by different tapers recording from apparently different locations within the theater.
 This is likely Saturday, November 18th, and we’re guessing this is the early show.
 The first tape to circulate digitally presents the complete concert, decent recording, albeit a little tinny.
 This circulates labeled as “October 18”.
 On that date, TH were travelling (or playing a gig) in the vicinity of Ohio and Michigan; given that they were still touring by car at that point, it’s not likely they would have made it from the Midwest out to California for a single date and then back to the Midwest.
 It’s likely that the “October 18th” label is simply just a typo for November 18th.

 There’s also a partial tape of this very same concert from a different taper, this one boomy and somewhat distorted.
 This file-set was labeled November 18th, which we presume to be correct.
 The taper apparently arrived late and captured only “The Good Thing” through to the end of the show.
 This show has two encores, one song each, which leads us to guess it’s from the early show, as there would have been a time constraint to get the early show finished.
-(November 20th ticket stubs list 9:00 & 11:30 PM as the Roxy show times.)
+(Roxy showtimes were generrally 9:00 & 11:30 PM each night.)

 Finally, we have the “Electrically” 2-LP set, a widely circulated vinyl bootleg that’s been available since 1979.
 The first disc of the set was originally released as “Compassion Is a Virtue, But…”, which contains ten songs labelled as “The Roxy, November 1978”.
 The performance captured in this recording is definitely different from the show captured in the two recordings detailed above.
 This is a fairly weak and thin sounding AUD recording, which appears to present the first six songs of the show, then jumps to the four songs that made up the three encores from the concert.
 We’re only guessing this is from the late show, since the final encore has two songs, and the band would have not been under any time constraints to stop playing, thus having the time to go off and back on stage three times.
 Note that the pairing of “Who Is It” going directly into “With Our Love” was only performed in shows from October thru December of that year, so it’s not likely this recording is from the September Roxy date(s).
-Of course, since the album’s not labeled, and the more complete cassette version hasn’t surfaced, this could also be from the extra Roxy date that was added on November 20th.
+Of course, since the album’s not labeled, and the more complete cassette version hasn’t surfaced, this could also be from any one of the four late shows that were played that November.